hthomp15/pet-bnb/README.md

-# Petbnb v2.0 :unicorn::martial_arts_uniform:
+# PetBnb v2.0 :unicorn::martial_arts_uniform:

 #### We are a platform dedicated to connecting pet sitters and pet owners together!
+PetBnb's mission is to make traveling easy.
+Let's face it...kennels can be a terrible place for your pets and trying to find a sitter can be challenging especially for long trips.
+PetBnb allows you to get connected with people in your local area willing to watch your pets right at home.

 ### To use this Application